 We were going to get to feed the official state longhorn herd at 2:00 P.M., but that didn’t happen because of the rain, so we went back to camp to wait out the storm under the wooden teepee that covered our picnic table.

 While we were waiting, our neighbors showed up and began setting up camp.
 Two of the three guys were normal looking, but the third looked like Charles Manson and had a strong, pirate-like English accent.
 We learned from their very loud conversation that his name was Crazy Spider, but his friends just call him Spider.

 Since we were stuck under the teepee, we were entertained by our neighbors, who were apparently making videos for Facebook or YouTube.
 The first was an invitation to all ladies in the park to go night fishing and skinny dipping; dudes were not invited.
 The second video was on the tastiness of bait shrimp and all of the ways to eat them (according to Spider, they are best with chicken flavored ramen noodles).

-When the rain slacked, Ben and I went hiking and fishing for a few hours.
+When the rain slacked, we went hiking and fishing for a few hours.
 When we got back, Spider’s friends had left him at camp with his extra-large bottle of whiskey which, I forgot to mention, he was holding when they first arrived.
 Spider dealt with his friend’s desertion by drinking, listening to a gospel station turned up so loud that his speakers were cracking, and putting a weekend’s worth of fire wood on their campfire, which he was now dancing around while mumbling to himself.